Since

 Neither

-properties owned by above mentioned survivors were returned to them.
+properties owned by above mentioned survivors were returned to the

 This follows a precedence set down by Supreme Court Justice John